ironsheep/lovelace-rpi-monitor-card/info.md

 ### Severity Coloring
+Use the following format to override either/or both of 'space used' and 'system temperature' values.

 | Name  | Type   | Default      | Description                                             |
 | ----- | ------ | ------------ | ------------------------------------------------------- |